pohara60/cross_number/lib/instruction/README.md

 ## Lessons Learned

-It is important to evaluate clue dependencies in both directions, i.e. if clue A depends on clue B, then clue B values may be restricted by clue A. I should add a general mechanism for this.
+It is important to evaluate clue dependencies in both directions, i.e. if clue A depends on clue B, then clue B values may be restricted by clue A. (Added a general mechanism to support this.)